 4. You’ll organize, and organize again

 When we first set up the camper, we had an idea of what we might use, and what should be accessible, and what should go where.
-Well, nine weeks later, I’ve rearranged things three of four times.
-Some was out of necessity (like when our pantry shelves caved in and we moved our food), but some was because we realize we don’t use certain items as much as we thought we would.
+Well, nine weeks later, I’ve rearranged things three or four times.
+Some were out of necessity (like when our pantry shelves caved in and we moved our food), but some were because we realize we don’t use certain items as much as we thought we would.
 And even writing this, I realize I should reorganize the cabinet above our dinette.

 5. Everything has it’s place, and every place has a thing

 Our R-Pod 192 has a surprising amount of storage (we even have some open space!).
-Everything we bring into our RV has a specific use, and a specific place for storage.
-The best thing about having less stuff, and all of our stuff having a dedicated space — clean up is a breeze.
+Everything we bring into our RV has a specific use and a specific place for storage.
+The best thing about having less stuff, and all of our belongings having a dedicated space — clean-up is a breeze.
 It’s also taught us that maybe we really don’t need that much stuff and we have everything we need.